Fourier transform on graded Lie algebras: Background

 \end{theorem}

 This theorem has been proved in \cite{parity}.
-Once we have these theorems we can talk about parity sheaves on both nilpotent cone and graded pieces.
-But unlike $\mc{IC}$'s, the existence of parity is not automatic.
-The existence for nilpotent cone has been discussed in \cite[~ 4.3]{parity}.
-The existence for graded Lie algebras has been proved in \cite[Th. ~6.11]{Ch}.
-The assumptions that were needed in \cite{Ch} were the followings,
+Once we have these theorems we can talk about parity sheaves on both the nilpotent cone and on graded pieces $\mf{g}_n$.
+But unlike $\mc{IC}$s sheaves, the existence of parity sheaves is not automatic.
+The existence for the nilpotent cone has been discussed in \cite[~ 4.3]{parity}.
+Under the assumptions on the field characteristic, one of the main theorems in \cite{Ch} is the following.